 Instructions

 - With fingers, tear the chorizo into small chunks.
 Add it to the instant pot along with the cooking oil.
-Press the Sauté button, then the Adjust button to select the “less” temperature setting.
+Press the Sauté button, then adjust the temperature dial to medium.

-- Sauté the chorizo in the oil, without a lid, until it becomes slightly crispy on the edges.
+- Sauté the chorizo in the oil, without a lid, until it becomes slightly crispy on the edges, stirring often.

 - Once the chorizo is almost fully cooked, add the onion and continue to sauté until the onions are soft and transparent.
-Add the garlic.
+Stir in the garlic.

 - Add the beans and bay leaves to the pot and wait a moment to let the beans absorb some of the heat and prevent the broth from splattering when it hits the hot pot.

-- Add the New Mexico Chimayo Chile Powder, or Ancho Chili Powder.
+- Add the New Mexico Chimayo Chile Powder and stir.

 - Add the broth to the pot, stir briefly to combine, then place the lid on the Instant Pot.
-Make sure the steam valve is in the closed position.
-Close the Press the Manual button, select high pressure (if not selected automatically), Set the time button to 35 minutes.
+Select high pressure and set the time button to 40 minutes.

-- Once the pressure has released.
-Press the steam release and remove the lid.
+- Press the steam release to quick release and remove the remaining steam.
+Once the pressure valve has fallen, remove the lid.
 Discard the bay leaf.
-Add the canned diced tomatoes with all their juices, then stir to combine.
+Add the undrained tomatoes and stir to combine.

-- Press the cancel button to cancel the “keep warm” function, then press the Sauté button and use the Adjust button to select the “normal” heat level.
+- Change the setting to Sauté, medium heat level.
 Let the mixture simmer, stirring often, until the beans are very tender and the liquid has thickened.

 - Stir in the cider vinegar and remove to a serving bowl.